-- How do I request special medical accommodations (or any other accommodation)?
+How do I request special medical housing accommodations (or any other accommodation)?

 Juniata College recognizes the importance of providing reasonable accommodations in its housing policies and practices when necessary for individuals with disabilities to fully participate in the College Residential Life program.
 A disability must substantially limit one or more major life activity, such as walking, seeing, hearing, speaking, breathing, learning, caring for one’s self, performing manual tasks, and working.
 Current and appropriate documentation from a reliable third party professional is required to support any request for reasonable housing accommodations.

-The deadline for submitting a housing accommodations request for all current students to the Office of Accessibility Services with all of the necessary documentation is April 3, 2020.
+The deadline for submitting a housing accommodations request for all current students to the Office of Accessibility Services with all of the necessary documentation is March 10, 2023.
 Students requesting a renewal of a previously approved housing accommodation or a renewal of a previously approved emotional support animal must also meet this deadline.
 Renewal forms will be sent directly to those who have previously been approved.

-For more information about the process of requesting reasonable housing accommodations, please visit the accessibility services page.
+For more information about the process of requesting reasonable housing accommodations, please visit the accessibility services page Accessibility Services.

-What do I need to know if I want to draw for a single room?
+What do I need to know if I want to select a single room?

 Like all rooms, priority numbers will be used to determine the order in which students can draw for a single.
 Due to the limited number of singles, we strongly suggest making a backup plan.

 Some singles in Nathan Hall have a shared bathroom for two single bedrooms.
-These rooms will be drawn during the same night as all singles, but must be drawn with a suitemate (same gender unless approved for Gender Inclusive Housing).
+These rooms will be drawn at the same time as all singles, but must be drawn with a suitemate, so make sure you have requested and confirmed a roommate.
 The suitemate with the highest priority number will represent the pair.

 Full Year: Students who have pre-registered for study abroad for both fall and spring semesters are ineligible to participate in Housing Selection unless they have withdrawn from the study abroad or Field Station program.

-The process will all be done on-line through the Eagles Nook so you to do not need to be on-campus to select.
-Select and confirm your roommate(s) and wait for an email with your selection time assignment.
+The process will all be done online through Eagles Nook, so you to do not need to be on-campus to select.
+Select and confirm your roommate(s) by March 10 and wait for an email with your selection time assignment.

 The Housing Selection process will be done very much like the class registration process.
 Your selection time will be determined by your priority number.

 Nathan Hall has three floors with 77 beds, all single rooms.
-Each floor has a male and a female bathroom that will be shared by residents.
+Each floor has a men's and a women's bathroom that will be shared by residents.
 A limited number of suites are available with two rooms sharing a private bathroom (some with an additional living space).
 Two rooms are available with their own private bathroom.